marioedgarzz/marioedgarzz/README.md

-### Hi there 👋 My name is Mario Edgar and I'm currently enrolling as a Computer Science student in Binus University
+### Hi there 👋 My name is Mario Edgar and I'm a graduate of Computer Science student in Binus University

 <!--
 **marioedgarzz/marioedgarzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.